milo720/MeterReading/Plan.md

 Following this through I will use the most common sql ORM for c#, entity framework core.
 It also mentions a UI being a good addition but as this is not a requirement I will do the requirements first.

-# Current Plan

-1. Create basic API template, include docker fo easier testing.
-1. Add in EF -> will use code first to start with.
-1. Create API for uploading meter readings.
-1. Add in test container integration test.
-1. Seed data and test in integration test.

 # Assumptions

 1. As the seed data is called Test_Accounts.csv I'm going to assume that the seeding is for test only and not include the seeding as part of the system but instead as part of the tests.

+# Solution

+A .net core rest API with Entity framework, file posted up using multipart form data, validated using fluent validations and read using CsvHelper.
+Tested using Web Application Factory and Test Containers.
+There is a MeterReadingUploadsController  which recives the request and does some basic validation, the MeterReadingUploadService which calls first the MeterReadingCsvReader to read the CSV using CSV reader, then the MeterReadingCsvDataValidator which valodates each row for basic structure (i.e NNNNNN) and finally the repository, which validates the data against the data in the database and the submits it.

-# Current Steps
+# Steps Taken

 1. Created a default .ent core API
 1. Added EF core code first with migrations.
 1. Create blank unit test project, using NUnit.
-1. Started with valaidation tests
+1. Started with validation tests
-1. in-built model validation won't easily allow validation of file content type so using flent validation
+1. in-built model validation won't easily allow validation of file content type so using fluent validation
-1. Could look into steaming and batching the CSV for efficenty on very large file uploads, leaving that off for now as it seems like premature optimisation.
+1. Could look into steaming and batching the CSV for efficiency on very large file uploads, leaving that off for now as it seems like premature optimization.
 1. Mostly Done with first pass at code but now need to test it with some rigor, adding unit tests.
-1. Have left the unit test a bit sparce in the interest of time, will add more if I get more time.
+1. Have left the unit test a bit sparse in the interest of time, will add more if I get more time.
+1. Have added in integration test and fixed some bugs picked up while intergration testing, only creaated one intergration test due to lack of time
+1. Test manually and with the integration tests.

+# THoughts on solution

+I would do a few things differently if I were to do this again:

+1. Make it a bit simpler, I probably over engineered this.
+1. Used the time from it being simpler to make a new UI.
+1. Not have done the validation against the other data in the repo, this is not particularly good practice and means I was missing a layer.
+It also ended up with more logic than I would like, espcially as I excluded it from test coverage.
+1. I did like the CSV helper library, this was an effective library for reading in CSVs
+1. It has been a while since I used web application factory along with test containers and I forgot how easy they can make it.
+1. I would potentially would have changed the code first as there are disadvantages, but it does make starting out easier.
+1. As usual I find fluent assertions to be good but I was not that enamoured by fluent validations (first time I have used it)
+1. I did scimp a bit on the unit tests.